LucaDiFiori/CPP---Module---06/README.md

 Parent* b = &a;
 ```
 Here, *a* is an instance of Child1, and we assign its address to a Parent* pointer, *b*.
-This is called upcasting (*a*) and is implicit and safe because Child1 is a Parent.
-the object *a* (an instance of Child1) is the one being cast:
+This is called upcasting (the object *a* ,an instance of Child1, is the one being cast) and is
-- a is of type Child1.
-- When we assign &a (the address of a) to the Parent* pointer b, a is implicitly cast to type Parent*.
-- This cast is safe and implicit because Child1 is derived from Parent, making every Child1 object inherently a Parent.
+implicit and safe because Child1 is a Parent object.

 - **Dynamic Casting Using a Pointer**:
 ```C++